tskit-dev/tstrait/docs/quickstart.md

 ## Example

-In the following example, we will be using {ref}`msprime <msprime:sec_intro>` to simulate genetic information of 2000 individuals with 1Mb chromosome by using human-like parameters for mutation and recombination rate.
-We will then be using **tstrait** to simulate quantitative traits of those simulated individuals, assuming that there are 1000 causal sites.
-We will be setting a trait model {ref}`sec_trait_model_allele`, and simulating quantitative traits of individuals by using the {func}`.sim_phenotype` function.
-Afterwards, the results will be visualized by using [matplotlib](https://matplotlib.org/) package.
+In the following example, we will use {ref}`msprime <msprime:sec_intro>` to simulate the ancestry of 2000 individuals with mutations, along a 1Mb chromosome.
+This generates a tree sequence which serves as the input of **tstrait** to simulate quantitative traits for all individuals in our simulated sample.

 ```{code-cell} ipython3
 import msprime